 Diversion and first-offender programs give defendants a way to avoid criminal convictions.

-A "first offender" program is a way for a defendant to avoid the full effects of a criminal prosecution.
-It’s a type of diversion, often for those who have no previous criminal record, or at least no felony convictions.
+A "first offender" program is a way for some defendants to avoid the full effects of criminal prosecution.
+It's a type of diversion, often for those who have no previous criminal record.

 Can I settle a criminal case with money?

-Criminal cases aren’t like civil lawsuits for money.
-With the latter, the parties have more control over the proceedings.
+Criminal cases aren't like civil lawsuits for money.
+In civil cases, the parties have more control over the proceedings.
+Whereas, in criminal cases, the government prosecutor is in charge.